OlivierLD/ROB/raspberry-sailor/NMEA-multiplexer/README.md

 > > **The remaining point would be to agree on the JSON Schema to use, and there no standard about that yet.**

 --------
+This NMEAMultiplexer will deal with NMEA Data, in input, as well as for output, in order to preserve - as much as possible - compatibility with other programs.
+Everyone understands NMEA.
+The "only" exception to this rule will be the structure of the data cache, which brings us back to the note above...

 This NMEAMultiplexer can use any input (File, Serial, TCP, UDP, WebSocket, Sensors, Computations, ...), produce any output (File, Serial, TCP, UDP, WebSockets...), and use a REST API on top of that.

 At the heart of this lies a small http server ([part of this project](../http-tiny-server/README.md)), designed to run on _very small_ boards, like a Raspberry Pi Zero, and with possibly _no_ Internet access.